Beach Volleyball vs Indoor Volleyball

 The lighter beach volleyball is also slightly bigger.
 This combo ensures that the ball can almost float in the air, a skilled player can use the weather such as slight winds to his/her advantage.

 The Players per Side

-Beach volleyball is usually played with doubles.
+Beach volleyball is usually played in doubles.
 There’s only a left and right side, with no specialized positions.
 A beach volleyball player is well-rounded and can hit, dig and also block.
 An indoor game is played by six players per side, with a specific position assigned to each person.
 During the game, a series of complex switches and rotations occur.
-In a beach volleyball game, one player is specifically assigned the role of digging and the other blocking.
+In a beach volleyball game, one player is often specifically assigned the role of digging and the other blocking.